cisba/harpo/README.md

 # harpo
 My domestic bot

-This projec is just for personal usager.
+This projec is just for personal usage.
 However it is possible that someone takes some idea from it to build his own.

 ## Requirements and Installation